cakephp/docs/en/core-libraries/components/security-component.rst

 once used cannot be used again.
 If an attempt is made to re-use an expired token the request will be blackholed.

-Disabling Security Component For Specific Actions
+Disabling Security Component for Specific Actions
 =================================================

 There may be cases where you want to disable all security checks for an action (ex.
 AJAX requests).